Which Free Trading App is For Me?

 Both platforms, although newer, have substantial adoption.
 M1 Finance AUM (assets under management) were recently listed at $2 billion.
 While Robinhood doesn’t disclose AUM.

-Because M1 Finance and Robinhood are free with low or no minimum initial investment requirement, investors can try the platforms without the high upfront cost of some larger robo-advisors that require greater amounts of money to get started.
+Because both platforms are free with low or no account minimum initial investment requirement, investors can try the platforms without the high upfront cost of some larger robo-advisors that require greater amounts of money to get started.

-In fact, you might fund an account at M1 Finance and Robinhood to find out which platform you prefer.
+In fact, you might fund an account at each to find out which platform you prefer.

 Read the complete M1 Finance Review